numerica-ideas/community/kubernetes/spring-microservice-deployment-gitlab-helm/README.md

 ![result-1](./images/result-1.png)

 ![result-2](./images/result-2.png)

 ![result-3](./images/result-3.png)

+———————

+We have just started our journey to build a network of professionals to grow even more our free knowledge-sharing community that’ll give you a chance to learn interesting things about topics like cloud computing, software development, and software architectures while keeping the door open to more opportunities.

+Does this speak to you?
+If **YES**, feel free to [Join our Discord Server](https://discord.numericaideas.com) to stay in touch with the community and be part of independently organized events.

+———————

 ## Conclusion

 To sum up, we discussed the benefits of using **Helm** with **Kubernetes** to automate the deployment of **microservices**.
 It provides steps to set up a **CI/CD** pipeline using **GitLab CI** and Helm, allowing for efficient deployment of applications and increased productivity.
 By utilizing these technologies, developers can focus on coding, and automation can handle the rest, resulting in a reliable and scalable solution for deploying microservices in a modern software development environment.

+Thanks for reading this article, recommend and share if you enjoyed it.
+Follow us on [Facebook](https://www.facebook.com/numericaideas), [Twitter](https://twitter.com/numericaideas), and [LinkedIn](https://www.linkedin.com/company/numericaideas) for more content.